 Strip the pitch deck and a real conversational AI chatbot service delivers seven capabilities on day one — without you writing code for any of them.

-- Graceful handoff.
-When the bot isn't confident, or the intent is on an always-escalate list, the conversation routes to a human with full context attached — not a fresh ticket.
+6. Graceful handoff.
+When the bot isn't confident, when sentiment analysis flags a frustrated shopper, or when the intent is on an always-escalate list, the conversation routes to a human with full context attached — not a fresh ticket.
+According to BigCommerce, "smart escalation workflows route complex or sensitive issues to live agents with full context, improving customer satisfaction."

 If a vendor is missing any of these seven, they're selling a widget, not a service.
 Walk.